iamgreggarcia/codesherpa/README.md

       - [Mac](https://docs.docker.com/desktop/install/mac-install/)
       - [Windows](https://docs.docker.com/desktop/install/windows-install/)

-### Installation and Running CodeSherpa
+### Installation and Running codesherpa as a ChatGPT Plugin

-Here are the steps to get CodeSherpa up and running swiftly:
+Here are the steps to get codesherpa up and running swiftly:

 **Option 1: Using Docker image from Github Packages**